sampsyo/home/_drafts/toppicks14.md

 * ["Aladdin: a Pre-RTL, Power-Performance Accelerator Simulator Enabling Large Design Space Exploration of Customized Architectures,"][aladdin] by Yakun Sophia Shao, Brandon Reagen, Gu-Yeon Wei, and David Brooks.

   For the rare feat of publishing a no-holds-barred research tool for other architects.
-The idea is simple: Aladdin mashes up C-to-gates tools with a pile of heuristics.
+The idea is simple: Aladdin mashes up unsound dynamic profiling with optimization heuristics and pattern matching to make guesses at a reasonable hardware design.
 It sidesteps the persistent weaknesses of HLS by solving a different problem.
 Extra points for inventing something useful that we didn't know we needed.

 * ["Race Logic: a Hardware Acceleration for Dynamic Programming Algorithms,"][racelogic] by Advait Madhavan, Timothy Sherwood, and Dmitri Strukov.